 Cover each loaf with greased plastic wrap.
 Let rise for 45-60 minutes, until dough has risen 1 inch above tops of loaf pans.

 Uncover loaves and place in a 350°F oven.
 Throw 3 ice cubes in the bottom of the oven and quickly shut the oven door.
 Bake for 30-35 minutes, until bread has browned and internal temperature has reached 190-210°F. Immediately take bread loafs out of pans to cool on a wire rack and brush tops of loaves with softened salted butter.

 Allow bread to cool completely (about 1 hour) before slicing.

 Slice, serve, and enjoy!

-This bread can be stored in airtight bags or containers for about 4 days at room temperature or frozen for up to 3 months; make sure to thaw bread for at least 1 hour before serving.
+Loaves can be stored in bread bags or containers for about 4 days at room temperature or frozen for up to 3 months; make sure to thaw bread for at least 1 hour before serving.